Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Check accessibility: routes, entrances, sanitation, seating areas, information design.

-For Visitors (during the event)
+For Visitors (During the Event)

 • Return reusables and respect deposit cycles.